sergepilipchuk/wpf-isupportparentviewmodel/README.md

 # WPF MVVM Framework - Utilize the ISupportParentViewModel Interface

 This example uses the [`ISupportParentViewModel`](https://docs.devexpress.com/WPF/17449/mvvm-framework/viewmodels/viewmodel-relationships-isupportparentviewmodel) interface that exposes a parent view model to its child view models.
-The interface is implemented automatically in all [`ViewModelBase`](https://docs.devexpress.com/WPF/17351/mvvm-framework/viewmodels/viewmodelbase) descendants.
+This interface is implemented automatically in all [`ViewModelBase`](https://docs.devexpress.com/WPF/17351/mvvm-framework/viewmodels/viewmodelbase) descendants.

 ## Implementation Details